 The AAS degree in HIT is designed to prepare students, through coursework and internships, for employment as health information technicians.
-Health Information technicians ensure the quality of medical records by verifying their completeness, accuracy, and proper entry into computer systems.
-They may also use computer applications to assemble and analyze patient data for the purpose of improving patient records or controlling costs or may specialize in coding diagnosis and procedures in patient records for reimbursement and research.
+Health Information technicians organize and manage health information data.
+They ensure the quality of medical records by verifying their completeness, accuracy, and proper entry into computer systems.
+They use various computer applications to assemble, analyze and categorize patient information for insurance reimbursement purposes, for databases and registries, and to maintain patients' medical and treatment records.